LuukasOtero/youtube-dl-for-windows/README.md

 - Create a notepad in `"C:\<folderName>\"`
 - Change its extension to `".bat"`
-- Right click -> edit.
+- *Right click -> edit*.
 If you have a preferred text editor you can also use it.

 Los comentarios estarán debajo de cada porción con el fin de dejar el código limpio, al final estará el mismo sin comentarios para que puedan copiarlo y pegarlo, creando las modificaciones necesarias.